marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 Instead, we created a sandbox repository.
 This repository was carefully crafted to mirror the exact branching structure and branch protection models of the main Android repository, giving us a prod-like environment to test our workflows against.
 To make sure we could iterate quickly, we stubbed workflows which were expected to build and test the project, allowing us to focus on our release workflows in isolation.

 By using a sandbox for testing, we could try many different approaches, breaking things as needed, and make as many releases as we could to test the process end-to-end and build our confidence.
-In the end, we’d created more than 100 releases, covering all the scenarios we’d accounted for.
+In the end, we had created more than 100 releases, covering all the scenarios we had accounted for.
 With the workflows looking and feeling as good as we could make them, it was time to roll out.

 #### Rolling out
 Rolling out major branching changes alongside a revamp of a release process is not an easy task.
 We would have to block access to writing to our trunk branch(es) for a time during the cut-over, which would stop developers from merging their code.
 We needed to ensure this downtime was during quiet hours, so we set a target of a Friday morning at 7am BST and got planning.

-Our plan took the shape of a run book - a series of checkboxes which we’d run through top-to-bottom, which would take us from our two-trunk world, to trunk-based with release branches.
+Our plan took the shape of a run book - a series of checkboxes which would take us from our two-trunk world, to trunk-based with release branches.
 These checkboxes were nuanced, and some more complex than others.
 We did as much work ahead-of-time as possible — creating pull requests, scripts of run to modify things in batches, and preparation of branch protection rules in parallel.
 When this run book eventually looked comprehensive, we trial-ran it in our sandbox, exposing a few blind-spots.

 When it came time to execute, we joined a call and paired on the run book - one person actioning the bullet points, the other taking notes.
-It took about half and hour to work through, done and ready to use an hour before engineers would start coming online!
+It took about half an hour to work through, done and ready to use an hour before engineers would start coming online!

 ### Aiming for portability
 Across M&S we have more than 100 mobile applications in their own individual repositories.
 A lot of these have their own, manual release process, and a consistent branching structure doesn’t exist.
 We knew this coming in to the reimagining of our releasing process, and built it from the ground up with _portability_ in mind.

 Our release process can be summarized as just two manual steps:
 1. Create the release branch, and wait for stability.
-2. Deploy the release to production.
+2. Deploy the release to production, and perform any associated admin.

 Along the way we have automated processes that kick in and do the rest of the work: Commits to release branches submit builds to the stores, and a special cherry-pick label manages fixes destined for the release.